clareaulab/giftwrap/docs/tutorials/processing_giftseq_data.md

 4. **Counting UMIs**: The final processing step is to demultiplex counts by probe barcode (if multiplexed), followed by the counting of distinct UMIs for each cell barcode.
 The pipeline simply first scans all possible probe/gapfill sequence combinations (defining the number of features in the final counts matrix), then for each cell barcode: count the number of distinct UMIs that map to each probe/gapfill sequence combination.
 While collecting this data, we also collect the metadata and output a set of counts matrices (n_cells x n_features) to describe both counts and the number of supporting reads for each cell barcode/feature combination.
 The output is an h5 file, which has a data structure similar to that used by cellranger.
 This file can be loaded using the `giftwrap` Python API at this point.
 5. **Quality Control**: Finally, various quality control metrics are computed to quantify the quality of the data and its efficiency at genotyping.
 Note that if cellranger was run on the whole transcriptome data, the quality control metrics will be computed only for the observed transcriptome cell barcodes with a filtered h5 file containing only those cell barcodes.
 Furthermore, additional metrics will be computed to compare the capture rate of genes observed in the transcriptome data to the genes observed in the GIFT-seq data.

+For a more detailed overview of GIFTwrap workflow, [refer to the GIFTwrap workflow below](./processing_giftseq_data.md#giftwrap-workflow).

 ## Running the GIFTwrap Pipeline
 The recommended way to run the GIFTwrap pipeline is through the [`giftwrap`](../cli/giftwrap.md) command, which automatically runs all the previously described steps in sequence.
 View the [GIFTwrap CLI documentation](../cli/index.md) for more details on how to run each step individually and their associated options.